 - Students are expected to attend every day of the clinical experience. - Students are expected to work the regular hours of the facility and/or the assigned CI.
 A full-time clinical experience is considered to be a minimum of 35 hours per week. - Students must notify the DCE of any changes in their clinical schedule during the clinical education experience. - Students observe holidays and closures of the facility, not the university, unless otherwise noted prior to the start of the clinical education experience.
-Students should assume that they may have to be in the clinic on holidays. - The only excused absences are personal illness or death of a family member.
+Students should assume that they may have to be in the clinic on holidays. - The only excused absences are personal illness or death of an immediate family member.
 The student is responsible for following the policies of the facility in regards to reporting an unforeseen absence.
-If the student is ill and cannot work or has a death in the family, the student is responsible for notifying the DCE and, SCCE and/or CI. - Students must report EVERY absence, excused or unexcused to the CI and DCE prior to or at the time of the absence and the written plan to make up the missed days. - Any absence must be made up, and the schedule is at the discretion of the CI.
+If the student is ill and cannot work or has a death in the family, the student is responsible for notifying the DCE and, SCCE and/or CI. - Students must report EVERY absence, excused or unexcused to the CI and DCE prior to or at the time of the absence and the written plan to make up the missed days. - Any absence must be made up, regardless of the reason for the absence and the schedule is at the discretion of the CI.
 The missed time must be made up with patient care hours, not additional hours that do not involve treating patients.
-It is best to schedule full or half day increments. - Students may not request time off during clinical internships for job interviews, vacation, or to work on other projects or presentations. - Clinic absences should not occur except as described previously.
+It is best to schedule full or half day increments.
+Students who not have the required number of hours/ weeks of clinical education experiences will not progress in the program until the requirement has been met. - Students may not request time off during clinical internships for job interviews, vacation, or to work on other projects or presentations. - Clinic absences should not occur except as described previously.
 However, if there is a special or extenuating circumstance, the student must submit a request in writing to the DCE PRIOR to the beginning of the clinical experience.
 The DCE will determine if the special request merits further consideration and may give approval to negotiate this special need with the SCCE/CI.
 All time away from the clinic must be made up, and scheduling is at the discretion of the CI. - If a student becomes seriously ill or injured, the facility should direct the student to the nearest urgent/emergent care service, with the cost of service borne by the student.
 Any student who is ill or injured during the time concurrent with a clinical experience may be required to produce written medical clearance to resume the clinical experience.
 All documentation regarding the student's ability to return to work must be submitted to both the CI/SCCE and the DCE.
-If a student has restrictions.
+If a student has restrictions, the site will make the determination if the student can return based on their facility policies.

-- the site will make the determination if the student can return based on their facility policies. - Attendance at professional conferences during weekdays must be cleared with the DCE and faculty prior to the clinical start date. - Personal time off for vacation, weddings, honeymoons, etc. will not be approved during clinical education.
+- Attendance at professional conferences during weekdays must be cleared with the DCE and faculty prior to the clinical start date. - Personal time off for vacation, weddings, honeymoons, etc. will not be approved during clinical education.